Introduction

 Detailed Explanation

 In algebra, equations like this are designed to reveal whether a variable has a single numerical value, infinitely many solutions, or no solution at all.
-Even so, the left side represents a linear expression with a slope of four and a y-intercept of nine, while the right side, once expanded, produces a parallel line with the same slope but a different intercept.
+Now, the left side represents a linear expression with a slope of four and a y-intercept of nine, while the right side, once expanded, produces a parallel line with the same slope but a different intercept.
 Understanding this structural relationship transforms a seemingly random string of numbers and letters into a meaningful mathematical statement.
 The goal is not merely to find a number, but to analyze the logical relationship between both sides.

 Step-by-Step or Concept Breakdown